kongyew/greenplum-spark-connector/README.md

 *Scan GreenplumRelation(StructType(StructField(id,IntegerType,false), StructField(value,StringType,true)),[Lio.pivotal.greenplum.spark.GreenplumPartition;@738ed8f5,io.pivotal.greenplum.spark.GreenplumOptions@1cfb7450) [id#0,value#1]
 ```

-3. You create a temporary table to cache the results from Greenplum
+3. You create a temporary table to cache the results from Greenplum and using option to speed your in-memory processing in Spark cluster.
+[Global temporary view](https://spark.apache.org/docs/latest/sql-programming-guide.html) is tied to a system preserved database global_temp, and we must use the qualified name to refer it, e.g. SELECT * FROM global_temp.view1.
+Meanwhile, Temporary views in Spark SQL are session-scoped and will disappear if the session that creates it terminates.
 ```
-scala> dataFrame.createGlobalTempView("people")
+scala>
+// Register the DataFrame as a global temporary view dataFrame.createGlobalTempView("tempdataFrame")

+// Global temporary view is tied to a system preserved database `global_temp` spark.sql("SELECT * FROM global_temp.tempdataFrame").show()
 ```